b3-exmo/b3-exmo.github.io/docs/Christianity/Satan.md

 ---
 # 😈 Satan
 ## Has power
-(Notes under construction; Satan is not powerless... according to LDS theology)

-I've got some unorganized notes and excerpts on this; once it's cleaned up, I'll post them here.
+I've got some unorganized notes and excerpts on this idea that Satan has supernatural power to influence mortality; once those notes get cleaned up, I'll post them here.
+Check back later!

 ### Controls water (I guess)
 > *This revelation was received by the Prophet Joseph Smith on the bank of the Missouri River, McIlwaine’s Bend, on 12 August 1831.
 The Prophet wrote:*